robin-vjc/nsopy/README.md

 **Note**: Cutting Panes and Bundle methods require Gurobi (and the python package ``gurobipy``) to be installed.
 If you are an academic, you can get a free license [here](http://www.gurobi.com/academia/for-universities]).

+**Requirements and Important Remarks:**

+* The first-order oracle must also provide a projection function; [here is a list of cases](notebooks/img/simple_projections.png) for which projection is computationally inexpensive.

+* Currently, all methods are implemented in Python.
+Numerical performance is not optimized, but they may be still useful for quick comparisons or for applications in which the main computational burden is in evaluating the first order oracle.

+#### Why is this an important class of problems?

+There are several practical contexts in which non-smooth convex optimization programs arise.
+One such context is the lagrangian duality framework.
+Duality is an approach frequently used to systematically take advantage of ``structure'' within difficult optimization programs.
+[Here](notebooks/Application to Duality.ipynb) is quick intro on Lagrangian duality; see further below for [more advance applications](#Advanced Applications).

 ### Contributing